shakebugs/shake-docs/docs/android/configuration-and-data/manage-sensitive-data.md

 You can mark any view as private, and it'll automatically be deleted from the [auto screenshot](/android/configuration-and-data/auto-screenshot).
-Private views are stored as a weak reference, they get cleared from the memory when not used anymore.
+Private views are stored as a weak reference.
+They get cleared from the memory when not used anymore.

 :::note

-These methods won't delete sensitive views from auto screen recording, only from the auto screenshot.
+These methods won't delete sensitive views from auto screen recording — only from the auto screenshot.

 :::